 Day 5 to 5 - Ollantaytambo

 A full day is spent visiting the Sacred Valley of the Incas.
-Firstly we visit the Pisac ruins, perched on a hilltop with incredible views of the snow -capped mountains.
+At an altitude of 3800m we take slow walks that take up to an hour, around each of the ruins in order to manage any effects the high altitude may have.
+Firstly we visit the Pisac ruins, perched on a hilltop with incredible views of the surrounding mountains.
 We then go down to the famous traditional market of the same name, which is full of colour and atmosphere.
 A great place for souvenirs!
 After lunch, we continue along the valley to the temple/fortress of Ollantaytambo with its enormous Inca terracing constructed on the side of a steep mountain.

-Included Excursion Guided tour of Sacred Valley of the Incas
+Included Excursions: Guided Tour of Sacred Valley of the Incas

 Day 6 to 8 - Inca Trail Trek